 2.3 Implementation and Delivery

-EnergyWise is delivered through a Lead Vendor model where the Lead Vendor provides assessments and schedules weatherization projects with the Independent Insulation Contractors who provide weatherization services.
+EnergyWise is delivered through a Lead Vendor model where the Lead Vendor provides assessments and schedules weatherization projects with the independent insulation contractors who provide weatherization services.
 The Lead Vendor provides program oversight of all weatherization work.
 Before the Independent Insulation Contractor closes the job, the Lead Vendor verifies the completion of all contracted work.
 This process minimizes return visits and complaints from customers.
 Spanish and Portuguese speaking energy specialists are available by request and a translation service is available for other languages.

 The Lead Vendor model facilitates consistent assessments for customers and allows the program to incorporate testing of new concepts as well as generating leads for other programs.
 EnergyWise’s program design has been consistently recognized as best-in-class by the ENERGY STAR® Partner of the Year awards for program implementation.